2018 Sri Maha Mariamman Temple riot: Aftermath

-Following the riots at the temple, reports show that there were several cases of injuries, 23 vehicles were destroyed by rioters as well as damage to a police MPV, a fire engine, several other vehicles and property around the temple site and nearby developer premises.
-As of December 8, 2018, the official report from police stated that 106 arrests had been made to assist in the investigation.
+Following the riots at the temple, reports indicated several cases of injury.
+A total of 23 vehicles were destroyed by rioters, while a police MPV, a fire engine, several other vehicles, and property around the temple site and nearby developer's premises were damaged.
+As of 8 December 2018, the official police report stated that 106 people had been arrested to assist with the investigation.

-A day after the second riot, there were reports that two law firms representing the developer had hired thugs who broke into the temple thus causing the first riot.
-This is further denied by the firms in question who reportedly represented the developer in its injunction against the temple.
-On November 29, 2019, the Inspector General of Police reportedly said that a lawyer arrested in connection with the riot was an adviser to the developer.
-Apart from that, the police investigation also found that only 50 men were involved in the attack on the temple, instead of 250 people as alleged by the Chairman of the Temple Action Body, S. Ramaji.
+A day after the second riot, reports emerged that two law firms representing the developer had allegedly hired thugs who broke into the temple, thereby triggering the first riot.
+The law firms subsequently denied the allegations and were reported to have represented the developer in its injunction proceedings against the temple.
+On 29 November 2018, the Inspector-General of Police reportedly said that a lawyer arrested in connection with the riot was an adviser to the developer.
+Police investigations also found that 50 men were involved in the attack on the temple, rather than the 250 people alleged by the chairman of the Temple Action Body, S. Ramaji.

-Earlier, after the first riots subsided, Minister of Unity and Social Welfare, P. Waytha Moorthy who led a press conference at the Parliament lobby on 26 November 2018 was reported to have said that police delays and their ineffective actions had made the riot incidents uncontrollable.
-He also claimed that the statement issued by the Subang Jaya District Police that the cause of the riot was a misunderstanding between the two Indian groups over the relocation of the temple was false.
-The statement issued by P. Waytha Moorthy was deemed inflammatory, causing an investigation to be carried out against him by the authorities.
-Opposition lawmakers had previously urged him to resign or be fired as a result of his actions saying some things were seen as defamatory of the previous Malaysian government in an old video as well as the hotly debated International Convention on the Elimination of Racial Discrimination (ICERD) issues at the time.
+Earlier, after the first riot had subsided, Minister of Unity and Social Welfare P. Waytha Moorthy, who led a press conference in the Parliament lobby on 26 November 2018, was reported to have said that delays by the police and their ineffective response had allowed the riots to become uncontrollable.
+He also claimed that a statement issued by the Subang Jaya District Police stating that the riot had been caused by a misunderstanding between two Indian groups over the relocation of the temple was false.
+The statement by P. Waytha Moorthy was deemed inflammatory, prompting the authorities to investigate him.
+Opposition lawmakers had previously called for him to resign or be dismissed over his actions, citing remarks in an old video that were viewed as defamatory towards the previous Malaysian government, as well as his position on the then-debated International Convention on the Elimination of Racial Discrimination (ICERD).